Eagle Rock, Los Angeles

 Eagle Rock is a neighborhood of Northeast Los Angeles, abutting the San Rafael Hills in Los Angeles County, California.

-Eagle Rock is named after Eagle Rock, a large boulder whose shadow resembles an eagle.
+The community is named after Eagle Rock, a large boulder whose shadow resembles an eagle.
 Eagle Rock was once part of the Rancho San Rafael under Spanish and Mexican governorship.
-In 1911, Eagle Rock was incorporated as a city, and in 1923 it combined with the City of Los Angeles.
+In 1911, Eagle Rock was incorporated as a city, and in 1923 it was annexed by Los Angeles.

-The neighborhood is the home of Occidental College and is known for being an enclave of counterculture.
+The neighborhood is the home of Occidental College.
 As with other neighborhoods in Northeast Los Angeles, Eagle Rock experienced significant gentrification in the 21st century.

 History

 Before the arrival of European settlers, the secluded valley below the San Rafael Hills that is roughly congruent to Eagle Rock's present boundaries was inhabited by the Tongva people, whose staple food was the acorns from the valley's many oak trees.
 These aboriginal inhabitants were displaced by Spanish settlers in the late 18th century, with the area incorporated into the Rancho San Rafael.
 Following court battles, the area known as Rancho San Rafael was divided into 31 parcels in 1870.
 Benjamin Dreyfus was awarded what is now called Eagle Rock.
 In the 1880s Eagle Rock existed as a farming community.

 The arrival of American settlers and the growth of Los Angeles resulted in steadily increasing semi-rural development in the region throughout the late 19th century.
 The construction of Henry Huntington's Los Angeles Railway trolley line up Eagle Rock Boulevard to Colorado Boulevard and on Colorado to Townsend Avenue commenced the rapid suburbanization of the Eagle Rock Valley.

-Although Eagle Rock—which is geographically located between the cities of Pasadena and Glendale—was once incorporated as Eagle Rock City in 1911, it was thereafter annexed to the City of Los Angeles in 1923 due to need for an adequate water supply and a high school.
+Although Eagle Rock, which is geographically located between the cities of Pasadena and Glendale, was once incorporated as a city in 1911, its need for an adequate water supply and a high school resulted in its annexation by Los Angeles in 1923.

-Several of the major crime sprees that have become part of Los Angeles' late 20th century history have left their mark on the neighborhood.
+Several major crime sprees occurred in the neighborhood during the late 20th century.
 An early victim of the Hillside Strangler was discovered in an Eagle Rock neighborhood on October 31, 1977.
-The discovery, along with the successive murders of at least 10 other women in the area over the course of five months, rocked what was then a small, close-knit community on the outskirts of Los Angeles.
-In an opinion piece to the Los Angeles Times on December 6, 1977, a resident under the pseudonym Deirdre Blackstone wrote of the fear experienced by the community: "Groups of gum-chewing girls in look-alike hairdos and jeans who used to haunt the Eagle Rock Plaza — they too are keeping close to home ...
+The discovery, along with the successive murders of at least 10 other women in the area over the course of five months, frightened local residents.
+According to an opinion piece by a resident under the pseudonym Deirdre Blackstone that was published in the Los Angeles Times on December 6, 1977:

+Groups of gum-chewing girls in look-alike hairdos and jeans who used to haunt the Eagle Rock Plaza—they too are keeping close to home ...
 We are all afraid.
 For women living alone, ours is an actual visceral fear that starts at the feet.
-Then it hits the knees — and finally it grips the mind."
+Then it hits the knees—and finally it grips the mind.

 Two men, Kenneth Bianchi and Angelo Buono, were subsequently convicted of the murders.